blineraibrahimi/War-Cards-Game/README.md

 # War Cards Game

 ## Description
-This an IOS application where users can shuffle thru cards by pressing the Deal Button.
-Users will be competing with the device.
+This is an IOS application where users can shuffle thru cards by pressing the Deal Button and compete with the device.
+Points are scored by which side has the higher value of the card.
 <p>
     <img src="extraPhoto/warCardsGame.png" width="350px">
 </p>